bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Variants

-By defaut, icons inherit the current font color of their parent element.
+By default, icons inherit the current font color of their parent element.
 All icon components provide a `variant` prop to apply one of the bootstrap contextual text variant colors:

 ```html